-Pediatric Care in Raleigh, NC
+Pediatric Dental Care in Raleigh, NC

 Regular Pediatric Cleanings

-Biannual cleanings and exams are also important to keep your child healthy.
 Our office loves to see children and wants to provide a positive experience!
 We know that having a fun and engaging first visit will set your child up for success in their early years and throughout life.

 During your child’s first dental visit, you and your child will meet our wonderful staff, including a visit with our hygienist and dentist.
 You will receive valuable information and have time to ask questions.
-We will encourage your child to sit in the dental chair for a ride and will gently examine your child’s teeth and gums.
-Many children are shy or nervous at first but become great lifelong patients with a positive first visit.

 Dental sealants are thin coatings that we place on the chewing surface of the permanent teeth.
 We typically place sealants on the molars and premolars to help protect them from bacteria and acids that contribute to cavities.
 These teeth have grooves and depressions that attract food and plaque.
 It can be hard for regular tooth brushing and flossing to prevent particles from getting stuck in these areas.